History and Awards

 The Jacques Cartier and Champlain Bridges Incorporated (JCCBI) was established on November 3, 1978, under the Canada Business Corporations Act and was a wholly owned subsidiary of the St. Lawrence Seaway Authority until September 30, 1998.
 On October 1, 1998, it became a wholly owned subsidiary of the Federal Bridge Corporation Limited.

-Since February 13, 2014, JCCBI is a Crown corporation reporting directly to Infrastructure Canada.
+Since February 13, 2014, JCCBI is a Parent Crown Corporation reporting directly to Infrastructure Canada.

 Since December 1, 1978, the Corporation has assumed responsibility for the management, maintenance and control of the Jacques Cartier and Champlain Bridges and a portion of the Bonaventure Expressway.
 This responsibility had formerly been assumed by the National Harbours Board.